The next bridge to health

 When Dreah toured Kansas State University, she knew it was like no other university she had visited.
 Even just the simple act of people smiling and welcoming her to campus affirmed to Dreah that K-State was the place she would call home and where she could start to make a difference in the world.

-The family that Dreah was drawn to during her tour at K-State continued to surround her as she became a student in the fall of 2019.
-From participating in Wildcat Warm Up to joining pre-med club, Dreah constantly formed relationships with other students.
+The family that Dreah was drawn to during her tour at K-State continued to surround her as she became a student.
+From participating in Wildcat Warm Up to joining the pre-med club, Dreah constantly formed relationships with other students.

 “The people here were so willing to welcome me in as family.
 That family drew me in to want to be more of a part of it,” said Dreah.